shobrook/saplings/README.md

 evaluator = Evaluator(model)
 ```

-The default evaluator provided by saplings uses a LLM (i.e. the `model` you pass in) to evaluate the trajectory.
-You can control the system prompt using the `prompt` parameter, and the sampling rate with the `n_samples` parameter.
-Alternatively, you can also define your own custom evaluator.
-Read more about evaluation [here](#custom-evaluators).
+The default evaluator provided by saplings uses a LLM (i.e. the `model` you pass in above) to score trajectories.
+The `Evaluator` object has parameters that let you control things like the system prompt used and the sampling rate.
+You can also define your own custom evaluator if necessary.
+Read more about evaluators [here](#custom-evaluators).

 **Choosing an agent/search algorithm:**

 Once your tools, model, and evaluator are ready, you can simply plug them into a saplings agent.
-There are multiple to choose from, each with their own tree search algorithm: `MonteCarloAgent`, `AStarAgent`, and `GreedyAgent`.
-There's also a regular chain-of-thought agent available, `ReActAgent`, which does not implement any search.
-Each agent has their own advantages and disadvantages.
-You can read more about each agent and their tradeoffs [here](#agents).
+There are multiple to choose from, each implementing their own tree search algorithm: `MonteCarloAgent`, `AStarAgent`, and `GreedyAgent`.
+There's also a regular chain-of-thought agent available, `COTAgent`, which does not implement any search.
+Each agent has their own advantages and disadvantages, which you can read about [here](#agents).

 ```python
 from treeact import MonteCarloAgent